 Recognition is not always a bouquet of sweet smelling roses.
 It has its thorns too, and needs to be handled with care.
 The desire for recognition can be a slippery slop to emptiness and hope deferred.
-The desire to be fulfilled by people's recognition is like a one way street to a dark place within ourselves, where jealousy and envy, comparison and worthlessness can breed easily within our fibres.
+The desire to be fulfilled by people's recognition is like a one way street to a dark place within ourselves, where jealousy and envy, comparison and worthlessness can breed easily within our fibers.

 I have the ability to create, to organise, to make, to plan, to give of my time.
 My home requires all of these skills.
 Yet everyday I feel sad because I am not being recognised.
 I am juggling hats, spinning plates, creating a safe place for my children to play, creating joy and love and peace and passion and fire and wholeness, for my home, my tribe.
 Yet I feel like I am not amounting to much because I lack recognition.